2016–17 Texas Tech Lady Raiders basketball team

-The 2016–17 Texas Tech Lady Raiders basketball team will represent Texas Tech University in the 2016–17 NCAA Division I women's basketball season.
-The Lady Raiders, led by fourth year head coach Candi Whitaker, played their homes games at United Supermarkets Arena and were members of the Big 12 Conference.
-They finished the season 14–17, 5–13 in Big 12 play to finish in eighth place.
-They advanced to the quarterfinals of the Big 12 women's tourament where they lost to Baylor.
+The 2016–17 Texas Tech Lady Raiders basketball team represented Texas Tech University in the 2016–17 NCAA Division I women's basketball season.
+The Lady Raiders, led by fourth-year head coach Candi Whitaker, played their homes games at United Supermarkets Arena and were members of the Big 12 Conference.
+They finished the season 14–17, 5–13 in Big 12 play, to finish in eighth place.
+They advanced to the quarterfinals of the Big 12 women's tournament, where they lost to Baylor.

 2016–17 media

-Television & Radio information
+Television & radio information

-Select Lady Raiders games will be shown on FSN affiliates throughout the season, including FSSW, FSSW+, and FCS Atlantic, Central, and Pacific.
-All games will be broadcast on the Lady Raiders Radio Network on either KLZK or KJTV.
+Select Lady Raiders games were shown on FSN affiliates throughout the season, including FSSW, FSSW+, and FCS Atlantic, Central, and Pacific.
+All games were broadcast on the Lady Raiders Radio Network on either KLZK or KJTV.